 1. THE EXPERTS ARE TELLING US THAT WE HAVE A CRISIS ON OUR HANDS, AND IT IS GETTING WORSE ...
 A LOT WORSE.
 Zeke Hausfather a research scientist at Berkeley Earth, an independent organization that analyzes environmental data, wrote an opinion piece in The New York Times on October 13, 2023.
 The article starts out with a paragraph that every American should read: "Staggering.
 Unnerving.
 Mind-boggling.
 Absolutely gobsmackingly bananas.
 As global temperatures shattered records and reached dangerous new highs over and over the past few months, my climate scientist colleagues and I have just about run out of adjectives to describe what we have seen.
 Data from Berkeley Earth released on Wednesday shows that September was an astounding 0.5 degree Celsius (almost a full degree Fahrenheit) hotter than the prior record, and July and August were around 0.3 degree Celsius (0.5 degree Fahrenheit) hotter.
-2023 is almost certain to be the hottest year since reliable global records began in the mid-1800s and probably for the past 2,000 years (and well before that)."34 the atmosphere since 1958.35 The first measurements showed the amount of CO2 in the atmosphere at 315 parts per million (ppm).
-In 2006, the level was 380 ppm, and in May 2022, the level of carbon in the atmosphere measured 421 ppm.36 Researchers say the amount of CO2 in the atmosphere could double pre-industrial levels by 2060.37 A continued increase in CO2 will cause extreme sea level rise, more extreme storms, wildfires, drought, and food and water shortages.
+2023 is almost certain to be the hottest year since reliable global records began in the mid-1800s and probably for the past 2,000 years (and well before that)."34

+2. CARBON DIOXIDE LEVELS ARE RISING AND COULD WARM THE PLANET BY 4 DEGREES CELSIUS BY 2060.
+Researchers at the Mauna Loa Observatory in Hawaii have measured carbon dioxide (CO2) levels in the atmosphere since 1958.
+The first measurements showed the amount of $CO_2$ in the atmosphere at 315 parts per million (ppm).
+In 2006, the level was 380 ppm, and in May 2022, the level of carbon in the atmosphere measured 421 ppm.
+Researchers say the amount of $CO_2$ in the atmosphere could double pre-industrial levels by 2060.
+A continued increase in $CO_2$ will cause extreme sea level rise, more extreme storms, wildfires, drought, and food and water shortages.
 Scientists believe we are already in the red zone.
 If nothing is done, and the level of carbon continues to rise, the temperature on the planet will rise significantly in the next 50 years, and the impact will be catastrophic.